KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 https://github.com/django/dsf-working-groups
 -->

+### Parts and Labor, The Parlour, and Back to the Hotel

 That night, I walked with a group of fellow conference-goers to [Parts and Labor](https://partsnlabor.com/).

 Parts and Labor margarita